AdobeDocs/workfront.en/help/quicksilver/maestro/access/access-overview.md

    <p>Contribute or higher permissions to workspaces and views that you did not create to edit, delete, and share them, and to create, edit, or delete record types and records.</p>
     <p>System Administrators can manage workspaces they did not create. </p>
     <p>System Administrators cannot manage views they did not create. </p>
-   <p>For information about sharing permissions for planning capabilities objects, see
+   <p>For information about sharing permissions for Workfront Planning objects, see
    <a href="../access/sharing-permissions-overview.md">Overview of sharing permissions in Adobe Workfront Planning</a>
   </td>
   </tr>